EvanHahn/evanhahn-dot-com/_posts/2014-07-29-express-static-deep-dive.md

 Some other Fun Facts™
 ====================

 - *send* (and therefore everything else) will set a bunch of headers *if they're not already specified*: Accept-Ranges, Date, Cache-Control (for max-age stuff), Last-Modified, and ETag (unless you disable it).
-You can't disable them elegantly, as far as I know; all you can do is overwrite them with other values in earlier middleware.
+If you want to remove those headers, check out [this simple example](https://gist.github.com/EvanHahn/38f08f40a23e0cb9f4b0) which uses the [*on-headers* module](https://github.com/jshttp/on-headers).

 - *send* supports a `root` property, but I wouldn't set it unless you're using *send* directly.
 A `root` property in the options will override the previously-specified root.
 You can do horrible things this way: